 Support the Organization as a Whole

 The Annual Fund provides critical funding for AAFP Foundation programs in the areas of humanitarian, education, and scientific research.
 Your donation to the Annual Fund indicates your broad support of the Foundation's entire portfolio of work, and allows us to use your contribution wherever it's needed most.
-Programs such as Family Medicine Cares, Family Medicine Leads, JGAP, Resident Research Grants, and the Center for the History of Family Medicine just to name a few are funded in part by the Annual Fund.
+Initiatives such as Family Medicine Cares, Family Medicine Leads, and the almost $500,000 donated annually to various AAFP programs are funded in part by the Annual Fund.